-As 2009 rolls to an end, too many of us are still eating too much cholesterol, sodium, sugar and unhealthy fats.
+As the year rolls to an end, too many of us are still eating too much cholesterol, sodium, sugar and unhealthy fats.
 We’ve made resolutions each year, but daily stressors and our constant time-crunch lifestyles lead to mindless and unhealthy eating.
-Here are ten simple steps to a healthier diet and lifestyle for 2010, so cross off your list of excuses and start January on the right foot.
+Here are ten simple steps to a healthier diet and lifestyle for the New Year, so cross off your list of excuses and start January on the right foot.
 Healthy diets don’t require a major overhaul, just a few changes here and there is all you need.

 Don’t Cut Out, Simply Add In